iter8-tools/docs/docs/getting-started/first-routing.md

     The label `app.kubernetes.io/version` is not required; we include it here as a means to distinguish between deployed versions.

-You can inspect the deployed `InferenceService`.
-When the `READY` field becomes `True`, the model is fully deployed.
+You can inspect the deployed `Deployment`.
+When the `AVAILABLE` field becomes `1`, the application is fully deployed.

 ```shell
 kubectl get deployment httpbin-0